tomhendra/dotfiles/README.md

 - Install premium fonts from iCloud backup.
 - Launch fig.app with `fig` in console & go through setup.
 - Install any apps not purchased from App Store or available via Homebrew.
-- Install web browser extensions from `browser-exts.txt`.
+- Install web browser extensions from `browser_exts.txt`.
 - Generate SSH keys for pseudonym.
 - Restart computer.